Brown v. Mississippi

 Brown v.
 Mississippi, 297 U.S. 278 (1936), was a United States Supreme Court case that ruled that a defendant's involuntary confession that is extracted by the use of force on the part of law enforcement cannot be entered as evidence and violates the Due Process Clause of the Fourteenth Amendment.

 Facts of the case

-Raymond Stewart, a white planter, was murdered in Kemper County, Mississippi on March 30, 1934.
-Arthur Ellington, Ed Brown, and Henry Shields, three black tenant farmers, were arrested for his murder.
+Raymond Stewart, a white planter, was murdered in Kemper County, Mississippi, on March 30, 1934.
+Three black tenant farmers — Arthur Ellington, Ed Brown, and Henry Shields — were arrested for his murder.
 At the trial, the prosecution's principal evidence was the defendants' confessions to police officers.
 During the trial, however, prosecution witnesses freely admitted that the defendants confessed only after being subjected to brutal whippings by the officers: